-Section in COA for Aided Schools Issue Relevant provision in the SAG New/R evised Administrative Procedures for Aided IMC Schools

-13.11(a) Employment of short-term Section 7.2.1 on "Appointment of Paragra l ph 6 of section 7.2.1 is revised to read
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/R evised Administrative Procedures for Aided IMC Schools 13.11(a) Employment of short-term Section 7.2.1 on "Appointment of Paragrapas follow oh 6 of section 7.2.1 is revised to read

 supply staff teaching staff" pointment of supply teacher

-suppry starr cacining starr a.
+a.
 With the introduction of the TRG,

-a. ·

 IMC schools are provided with an

 annual recurrent cash grant for the

 employment of fixed daily-rated

 supply teachers to substitute for

 teachers on approved leave lasting

 for less than 30 days.
 Application

 for reimbursement of payment for

 employment of supply teacher is no

-h longer required.
+longer required.

 b.
 Under the arrangement of the TRG,

 employment of supply teacher is no

 longer confined to teacher on

 approved leave for three consecutive

 calendar days or more.

-Nevertheless, in most cases, the "three consecutive calendar days"
+Nevertheless, in most cases, the

 "three consecutive calendar days"

-criterion may still be taken as a point of reference if the IMC would like to
+criterion may still be taken as a point

+of reference if the IMC would like to

 maintain a prudent use of the TRG.

 c.
 The IMC should ensure that fair and

 reasonable criteria for approving the

 employment of daily-rated supply

 teachers to substitute for teachers on

 approved leave have been put in

 place in the school and that such

 criteria are made open and

 consistently applied in handling

 arrangement of supply teachers for

 teachers on leave.

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 13.12 Provident Fund and Mandatory Section 7.5.4 on "Provident Fund d.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools d.
 For the employment of supply teachers paid on fixed daily rate basis, school should observe the principles set out in the "Guide to salary assessment" and relevant circulars announcing the daily rates of pay for supply staff issued from time to time.
-All relevant provisions in the SAG are applicable with the following revision: Provident Fund Scheme" Paragraph 1.a of section 7.5.4 is revised to read as follows: a.
+Provident Fund and Mandatory Provident Fund Section 7.5.4 on "Provident Fund Scheme" All relevant provisions in the SAG are applicable with the following revision: Paragraph 1.a of section 7.5.4 is revised to read as follows: a.
 All teaching staff are required to join the Provident Fund Scheme and contribute to either the Grant Schools Provident Fund or the Subsidized Schools Provident Fund, except for those aged over 55 on first appointment to aided schools, those employed on temporary basis, those employed on gratuity-bearing contract terms or those paid by grants other than the Salaries Grant.
 An extract from the Provident Fund Rules stating the benefits that a teacher-contributor may receive from the Fund is in Appendix G (of the Supplement to SAG).
+Financial management Section 6.6 on "Internal control" All relevant sections and provisions in the SAG are applicable with the following revisions: